James4Ever0/notes/nctf writeups.md

 [buuctf](https://buuoj.cn/) online judge

-you may find many writeups for buuctf.
+you may find many writeups like [this](https://oopsdc.com/post/buuctf/) for buuctf.

 ## hints and tools